Seagate/openSeaChest/README.md

 * gcc
 * gmake

-From a terminal, change directory to "OpenSeaChest/Make/gcc".
+From a terminal, change directory to "openSeaChest/Make/gcc".

-Run the command "gmake release" to build the release version of the OpenSeaChest tools.
+Run the command "gmake release" to build the release version of the openSeaChest tools.
 After compilation is complete, the tools will be output into a subfolder named "openseachest_exes"

 #### Documentation